 Then, for several hours we’d tour the town’s highlights.
 Each evening the guide accompanied me to a local restaurant.
 After dinner on some nights we watched cultural events like the huge outdoor opera in Erfurt.

-Some hotels were high-end luxury accommodations like Stuttgart’s Hotel Abalon, Baden Baden’s Hotel Belle Epoque, and Baiersbronn’s Hotel Bareiss.
+Some hotels were high-end luxury travel accommodations like Stuttgart’s Hotel Abalon, Baden Baden’s Hotel Belle Epoque, and Baiersbronn’s Hotel Bareiss.
 My gorgeous room in Hotel Abalon could have accommodated three families — it was enormous!

 To review, here are the steps to planning and organizing an international press trip such as this one in SW Germany: